F5CodeGuru/asm241consolidated/module3/lab1/lab1.rst

 #.
 Change the Application Security Policy to “Disabled”

 #.
-Change the Logging Profile to “Log Illegal Requests” and click update
+The Logging Profile should be set to “Log Illegal Requests” and click update

 Connect to the Webgoat Application